-When safe and feasible, prior to the use of force, officers shall (Washington State Office of the Attorney General Model Use of Force Policy):
+When safe and feasible based on the totality of circumstances available to the officer, prior to the use of force, officers should (Washington State Office of the Attorney General Model Use of Force Policy):

 - (a) Identify themselves as law enforcement officers. - 1.
 Identification is unnecessary when the officer has objectively reasonable grounds to believe the person is aware of this fact. - (b) Attempt to determine whether the person has a special need, mental condition, physical limitation, developmental disability, language barrier, or other factor that may impact the person's ability to understand and comply with officer commands. - (c) Provide clear instructions and warnings. - (d) Warn a person that force will be used unless the person's resistance ceases. - (e) Give the person a reasonable opportunity to comply with the warning that force may be used.